sonic-pi-net/sonic-pi/etc/doc/tutorial/07-Durations-with-Envelopes.md

 play 65, attack: 0.5
 ```

-You may use multple arguments at the same time.
+You may use multiple arguments at the same time.
 For example for a short attack and a long release try:

 ```
 play 60, attack: 0.7, release: 4